ngrief/data-class-project-3/README.md

 - Dashboards

 # Instructions
-<ins>Leaflet Map: Global Population and Migration </ins>
+<ins> Leaflet Map: Global Population and Migration </ins>
 1. Clone the repo.
 2. Open index.html and logicv3.js.
 3. For migration data, click on various ring markers to show net migration rates for a given country.
 4. For population density data, use the dropdown menu to select every 10 years from 1967-2017.

+<ins> Net Migration Charts </ins>

 # Ethical Considerations
 The World Bank terms of use allow for copying, distributing, adapting, displaying or including their data for commercial and noncommercial use at no cost under a Creative Commons Attribution 4.0 International License.
 Certain agreements are expected, including, clear attribution to World Bank and particular dataset name or source (if known).

 # References and Attributions